Thor Girl

-Thor Girl (also known as Tarene Olson) is a superheroine appearing in American comic books published by Marvel Comics.
+Thor Girl (Tarene) is a superheroine appearing in American comic books published by Marvel Comics.
 Created by writer Dan Jurgens and artist John Romita Jr., the character first appeared in Thor vol. 2 #22 (April 2000).
+Tarene is the object of a prophecy stating that she will help life reach a new level of existence throughout the universe.

 Publication history

-Created by writer Dan Jurgens and artist John Romita Jr., Tarene first appeared in Thor vol. 2 #22 (April 2000).

-Thor Girl was one of the feature characters in the 2011 six-issue limited series Fear Itself: Youth in Revolt.
+Tarene debuted in Thor vol. 2 #22 (April 2000), created by writer Dan Jurgens and artist John Romita Jr. She appeared in the 2011 Fear Itself: Youth in Revolt series.

 Fictional character biography

 In the beginning of time, an alien sorcerer named X'Hoss foretold the creation of the Designate, who will help evolve sentient beings to the next level of existence.
 Billions of years later, Tarene is born.
 She is told about the fate of the evil Destroyer and together with others seeks a way to stop him.
 In the meantime, Thanos (later retconned as a clone) obtains X'Hoss' knowledge and destroys Tarene's home-world.
 With Thor's help, she defeats him.

 Tarene later transforms herself into an Asgardian goddess and becomes Thor's loyal ally, taking the name "Thor Girl" and the human identity of Jake Olson's "cousin" Tara.
 She tries to assist Thor in his adventures, aiding him in his confrontations with Gladiator, and Nullitor.
 She is transferred into the shell of the Destroyer by Loki, causing her to fight Thor.
 With the help of Amora, they find Tarene's body and Odin casts her back into her body, where she takes her vengeance on Loki.
 In a later battle against a revived Surtur she sacrifices nearly all of her cosmic powers to contribute the additional power needed to defeat him.
 Upon Odin's apparent death, Thor Girl loses most of her cosmic powers.
 She retains the powers she had as Thor Girl.
 She returns to Earth in an attempt to live a normal life as Tara Olson, but is also seen adventuring occasionally.
 She knows that she is destined to, and one day will, regain her full power and then some, to become the Designate.